jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 ### Full-Dataset Training & Generalization

-When trained on the full dataset, the model is able to predict SHAPE reactivities for unseen sequences, including those substantially longer than the sequences observed during training (e.g., >400 nt in the test set).
+When trained on the full dataset, the model can predict SHAPE reactivities for unseen sequences, including those substantially longer than those observed during training (e.g., >400 nt in the test set).
 This demonstrates that even a simple linear model can generalize reasonably well to new RNA lengths and compositions.

 On Kaggle’s *Stanford Ribonanza* private leaderboard, the model achieved: